shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Find companies**

-Precondition: User already has an existing list of companies <br/>
+Precondition: User already has an existing list of companies. <br/>
-Guarantees: Companies whose names matches the keywords specified are listed
+Guarantees: Companies whose names matches the keywords specified are listed.

 **MSS**